mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/guide-for-writing.md

     `Test Key` is used for mapping test cases per Release Testing specification.
 It will be used to measure coverage between manual and automated tests.

-    In case the `Test Key` is not available, feel free to prompt the QA team who will either search from an existing Zephyr entry or if it's a new one, it will be created for you.
+    In case the `Test Key` is not available, feel free to prompt the QA team who will either search for an existing Zephyr entry or if it's a new one, it will be created for you.

 5. Add check if a certain test requires server license.
     ```javascript